Introduction

 STEMI vs. Occlusion MI: Key Diagnostic Criteria

 The diagnostic criteria for OMI have been refined, underscoring the necessity of considering clinical context alongside ECG findings.
-High-risk indicators, such as persistent ischemic symptoms and hemodynamic instability, should prompt immediate evaluation for reperfusion therapy.
+Clinical indicators, such as persistent ischemic symptoms and hemodynamic instability, should prompt immediate evaluation for reperfusion therapy.
 Case studies indicate that 55% of OMI patients were identified a median of 1.5 hours earlier using advanced ECG findings compared to conventional criteria, emphasizing the potential for improved outcomes through prompt intervention.

 Traditional STEMI Criteria: Understanding Millimetric Thresholds